junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 **Gentamicin**

-Gentamicin is an injectable antibiotic that is used for very serious infections such as septicemia in a newborn and infection after giving birth (see pages [page 275](#page-275) and [page 276](#page-276)for dosages).
+Gentamicin is an injectable antibiotic that is used for very serious infections such as septicemia in a newborn and infection after giving birth (See [page 275](#page-275) and [page 276](#page-276)for dosages).

 Gentamicin should only be given by an experienced health worker, and only when other, safer medicines are not available.